‘A stroke of luck’ to be on global cruise during pandemic

 Passenger Jean-Pierre Escarras, from Marseilles, shot a video of their cabin that their daughters shared on social networks, in which he says: “This is our place of confinement.
 We are lucky to have a window.”

-The passengers said that ports in Oman, along the Suez Canal, as well as in the Seychelles and Indian Ocean ports, refused to let the ship dock.
+Passengers said ports in Oman, along the Suez Canal, as well as in the Seychelles and Indian Ocean ports, refused to let the ship dock.

-The company said, because the ship is Italian-flagged, it followed Italian precautionary measures used in the pandemic, including safety distancing between guests such as managing the numbers of who could enter food areas at any one time, and transmitting entertainment to cabin TV sets.
+The company said, because the ship is Italian-flagged, it followed Italian precautionary measures in the pandemic, including social distancing between guests, limiting the number of people who could enter food areas at any one time, and transmitting entertainment to cabin TV sets.

 A French woman whose in-laws are aboard the Deliziosa garnered about 100 signatures on an online petition to urge the French government to intervene to get them home.

-It is unclear if or where the passengers who were due to finally step on land after weeks of sailing aboard the Deliziosa would be quarantined as a precaution.
+It is unclear if or where the passengers who were due to finally step on land after weeks of sailing aboard the Deliziosa would be quarantined.

-What is clear is that Payá and the other passengers are returning to a new reality of home confinement, face masks, and even more worry.
+What is clear is that Payá and the other passengers are returning to a new reality of home confinement, face masks and worry.

+“The return home will mean a radical change, a brutal one,” Payá said on Sunday after packing his bags before spending his last night on the Deliziosa.
+“Fear is what made many passengers want to stay on board.
+But it is something that we must face, just as our families, friends, and neighbors already have.”

 Angela Charlton reported from Paris.
 Frances D’Emilio reported from Rome.
 Colleen Barry contributed from Soave, Italy.